nbrew3000/ai-case-study/README.md

 ## Landscape

 * What field is the company in?
+Daily life

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
+Bringing product to market for consumer use

 * What are the other major companies in this field?
+Business Finance

 ## Results

 * What has been the business impact of this company so far?
+Efficiency and Innovation

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
+Accuracy of Predictive Models

-* How is your company performing relative to competitors in the same field?
+* How is your company performing relative to competitors in the same field? leading in competitors field

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+AI-Driven Virtual Travel Companion AI-Driven Personal Finance Advisor

 * Why do you think that offering this product or service would benefit the company?
+Feedback Loop for Research and Strategic Partnerships

 * What technologies would this additional product or service utilize?
+SEO Keyword Extraction Geolocation Services

 * Why are these technologies appropriate for your solution?
+Predictive Models Chatbots Machine Learning